CandyCoded/CandyCoded/README.md

 ## Custom Materials

-Each of the debug materials utilize a custom shader that tiles without scaling.
-These are used best on flat surfaces.

 ![](https://i.imgur.com/tIL3HOQ.png)

 ## Shaders

 ### TiledTexture

-This shader is used to tile materials on cuboids or plane.
+This shader is used to tile materials without scaling on either a cuboid or plane.

 **Tiling:** Used to determine how many times the material should be tiled.